Tomás De Souza

 Graduated from Escuela de Música Juan Pedro Esnaola in 2015.
 Title: "National Music Teacher" (specialization in classical guitar)

-My main instrument is the electric bass, but I play both classical and electric guitar, drums and percussion.
+My main instrument is the electric bass/double bass, but I play both classical and electric guitar, drums and percussion.

 I play in several independent and self-managed projects and I have experience in live performances, recordings, composition, beatmaking and more.